zeroclipboard/jquery.zeroclipboard/README.md

 ZeroClipboard requires the use of Flash Player 10.0.0 or higher.
 See [ZeroClipboard](https://github.com/zeroclipboard/zeroclipboard) for more details about the underlying mechanism.

-This plugin's functionality is made possible by the smart default configurations values made in ZeroClipboard, plus overriding two options:
+This plugin's functionality is made possible by the smart default configuration values made in ZeroClipboard, plus overriding two options:

 ```js
 ZeroClipboard.config({